 Welcome to Native Nomad where local and global artistry come together harmoniously.
 We are committed to our wonderful customers and vendors and hope you will feel like family when you visit- cheers!

-Native Nomad came about as a creative effort to find beauty and serenity in items found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).
+Native Nomad came about as a creative effort to find beauty and serenity with gifts, home decor, furniture, plants and jewelry found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).

-We met during college, working at a soup kitchen for the homeless in Portland, OR. in 1992.
+We met in ’92 during college, working at a soup kitchen in Portland, OR.
 We have been married for 27 years, raising our children in SW Washington for the last 25.
-Because most of our family is from Oregon, Washington and Idaho, we have always made time to visit them and traveled all over the amazing PNW.
+Because most of our family is from Oregon, Washington and Idaho, we’ve always made time to visit them- traveling all over the amazing PNW.
 We have also traveled to many U.S. States and World destinations and enjoyed various regions & cultures.
 Finding those quirky, unusual & nuanced spots: pouring through museums, cultural centers, mom & pop shops and eateries is key to understanding a place and its people.
-We love history, art, culture, science & philosophy and the interplay between all of them.
+We love history, art, culture, science, philosophy, theology and the interplay between all of them.
 We’ve raised our children to appreciate the perspectives of others; to help those in need: orphans, abandoned women and those suffering from poverty and disease by gaining sponsorship for their basic needs: food, shelter, medicine and education.
 If you have an interest in what our humanitarian efforts are, please feel free to drop by the shop and chat with us or send us a personal message.

-We do not have cable, always preferring to be productive, reading and using our imaginations.
 We live out in the country and have raised our kids to be explorers & thinkers- to use their talents and skills creatively.
-In 2017, we began selling our creations at local shops and markets and officially launched our company in 2018.
+We have always enjoyed arts and crafts and in 2017, we began selling our decor, gifts, furniture and jewelry creations at several local shops and markets and officially launched our company in 2018.
 We settled on the name because we are native to the Northwestern U.S. but nomads at heart.
 The name also refers to the makers and artists native to the NW, U.S. & abroad whom we support and promote.
 We want to bring people together in local and global communities, supporting & uplifting one another.

 During the pandemic, we noticed our children becoming more and more anxious, depressed and withdrawn.
 Living without the activities and outside friendships that they were used to was beginning to take its toll and we worried that their long-term mental health would be permanently affected.
-In 2020, we had heard that a new Rosauers grocery store had opened in Ridgefield, WA. and since our families in Eastern WA. & Idaho always shopped there, we thought it would be fun to check it out.
+In 2020, we had heard that a new Rosauers grocery store had opened in Ridgefield, WA. and since our families in Eastern WA. & Idaho always shopped at Rosauers, we thought it would be fun to check it out.
 It was then that we noticed a “For Lease” sign on the last available space to rent in the Discovery Ridge complex.
 We thought, “What could it hurt to just inquire?”
-When we spoke with the owner, he was incredibly enthusiastic and supportive of our vision, relating to us that he had been holding out for a local boutique to take the space.
+When we spoke with the owner, he was incredibly enthusiastic and supportive of our vision, relating to us that he had been holding out for a local home decor and gift boutique to take the space.
 We took this as a sign that we were doing the right thing, and that opening a shop that would involve our children and bring some hope to them and our community would be helpful and healing.
 We were asking our kids to be brave about growing up in a scary and uncertain time, so we decided to show them how and not just tell them to do it.
 In November, 2020, we took the plunge and invested our own capital, not borrowing a single penny and we still do not operate under any form of credit.
 Sink or swim.
 If we can’t make it, then we fold.
 We rely totally upon sales, and we support our makers.
-Other shops require rent, and commission and many times, for their vendors to work.
-We do everything ourselves, from our own advertising, manning the shop, managing finances to cleaning up the place.
+Most shops require rent plus commission and many times, for their vendors to work.
+We do everything ourselves, from our own advertising, manning the shop, managing finances/inventory to cleaning up the place.
+This is why our hours are a bit later in the day, we spend our mornings getting everything ready for you- from picking up deliveries to working on our books.
+We are home-spun and semi-professional-ha!

 We would love to be able to sell everyone’s handmade items but there isn’t always a feasible market.
 For instance, if you make an item that took you weeks and expensive materials to make, you may have a difficult time financially recouping what you have put into your creations.
 We have set out beautiful artwork and handicrafts that were just too expensive for our customers, especially with the inflation that is bubbling out of control right now.
 We have all become used to buying cheap items made overseas and it is going to take time to turn the supertanker around and build a more locally-based economy but we are committed to trying.

-If you are a local maker who is already selling at many nearby shops, please do not inquire to sell at our location.
-We respect the selling territory of others and hope to bring makers who are lesser visible into the spotlight.
+If you are a local maker who is already selling your creations at other nearby shops, please do not inquire to sell at our location.
+We try to respect the selling territory of others and hope to bring makers who have less visibility into the spotlight.
 For inquiries, please email us a description of yourself, your vision and pictures of your creations.
 We will do our best to respond in a timely manner.
 Please do not inquire in person during our operating hours as we are trying to serve our customers and it is too distracting for them.

 Our goal is to be ourselves, to not judge or divide people and to keep it lighthearted & fun!
 Thank you so much for taking the time to understand and read our story, we hope that you will visit us soon!